linz/nz-river-names/db/docs/source/introduction.rst

 | `NZ River Centrelines (Topo, 1:50k) <https://data.linz.govt.nz/layer/50327>`_

 but with names applied as attributes for named features.

 The Topo50 river centrelines, drain centrelines, and canal centrelines datasets do not currently contain river names as an attribute, and river names are instead held in a separate `Geographic Names <https://data.linz.govt.nz/layer/50280/>`_ point dataset (Image 1 example).
 The new NZ River Name Lines (Pilot) dataset does contain river names as an attribute of each river feature (Image 2 example).
+All of the features in these three datasets have been included.
+Unnamed features have an empty name attribute but are still included for context.

 +------------------------------------------------------------------------+
 | .. figure:: _static/image_1_topo50_points.jpg                          |